-A vehicle destroyed, and a pizza delivery job terminated.
+A vehicle destroyed, a pizza delivery job terminated.
 EDM dilettantism and general disillusionment soaring at a fever pitch.
-For Mikey Lee, nurse early 2008 resembled a topography of dark and untimely events, viagra 100mg and the assemblage of lush, listless bedroom tunes was the most powerful antidote.
+For Mikey Lee, early 2008 resembled a topography of dark and untimely events, and the assemblage of lush, listless bedroom tunes was the most powerful antidote.

 A point of return was realized in the eponymous track “Heath Ledger” — an ode to troubled dynamism and superficial fascination in the wake of the subject’s overdose.
 This attracted the attention of DJs Die Young and David Day, residents of the local electronic music fixture Basstown–and ultimately lead to a debut performance– supporting Kompakt’s techno-maestro The Field.